Shari Belafonte

-Shari Lynn Belafonte (born September 22, 1954) is an American actress, model, writer and singer.
-The daughter of singer Harry Belafonte, she began her career as a fashion model before making her big screen debut appearing in the 1982 drama film If You Could See What I Hear.
+Shari Lynn Belafonte (born September 22, 1954) is an American actress, model and singer.
+The daughter of singer and actor Harry Belafonte, she began her career as a fashion model before making her big screen debut appearing in the 1982 drama film If You Could See What I Hear.
 She is best known for her role as Julie Gillette in the ABC drama series Hotel from 1983 to 1988.
-She later went to star in the Canadian science fiction series Beyond Reality (1991–93).
+She later went to star in the Canadian science fiction series Beyond Reality (1991–1993).
 Belafonte also released two studio albums in the 1980s, and acted on stage in later years.

 Early life

-Shari Belafonte is the second daughter of Marguerite (née Byrd), a psychologist, and New York-born Harry Belafonte, a singer and actor.
+Shari Belafonte is the second daughter of Marguerite (née Byrd), a psychologist, and Harry Belafonte, the world-famous singer, actor, and civil rights activist.
 Her parents separated when her mother was pregnant with her.
-She attended Georgetown Day School in Washington, DC, Windsor Mountain School in Lenox, Massachusetts and Buxton School in Williamstown, Massachusetts, then Hampshire College in Amherst, Massachusetts before transferring to Carnegie-Mellon University in Pittsburgh where she earned her Bachelor of Fine Arts degree in drama.
+She attended Georgetown Day School in Washington, D.C.; Windsor Mountain School in Lenox, Massachusetts; and Buxton School in Williamstown, Massachusetts; and then Hampshire College in Amherst, Massachusetts before transferring to Carnegie-Mellon University in Pittsburgh where she earned her Bachelor of Fine Arts degree in drama.
 Her paternal grandmother was born in Jamaica, the child of a Scottish Jamaican mother and an Afro-Jamaican father.
-Her paternal grandfather also was born in Jamaica, the child of a black mother and Dutch-Jewish father of Sephardic Jewish descent.
-Harry, Jr. was raised Catholic.
+Her paternal grandfather also was born in Jamaica, the child of a Black mother and Dutch-Jewish father of Sephardic Jewish descent.
+She has one older sister Adrienne and a half-brother and sister on her father's side.